ibm-cloud-docs/assistant/deploy-web-chat.md

       - Typing indicator that is shown to repesent a pause response
       - Active state for dropdown color of border

     - **Assistant image**: This image is displayed in the Web Chat header along with the assistant name to represent your assistant or organization.
-Specify the URL for a publicly-accessible hosted image, such as a company or brand logo or an assistant avatar.
+Specify the URL for a publicly accessible hosted image, such as a company or brand logo or an assistant avatar.

       The image file must be between 64 x 64 and 100 x 100 pixels in size.